The Many Health Benefits Of Lavender Oil

 Lavender oil is generally considered safe for women who are pregnant and nursing.
 Because it can have a relaxing effect on muscles and can also affect hormone levels, use lavender with caution in your third trimester.
 It’s best to speak with your doctor about the use of any essential oils when pregnant, since it has not been guaranteed that these are safe at this time.

-Lavender oil is considered generally safe for children to use, although there is some concern that lavender’s effect on hormone levels could be harmful for boys who have not yet gone through puberty.
+This oil is considered generally safe for children to use, although there is some concern that lavender’s effect on hormone levels could be harmful for boys who have not yet gone through puberty.
 Although there isn’t strong evidence for lavender being a hormone disruptor (only 1–2 very small studies were ever completed), parents are told to use caution if using lavender oil frequently on young children.

 Ingesting Lavender Oil: